 - Run the app, choose a category of samples (for example, Maps) and select one from the list.

-Similar samples for this SDK are also available in GitHub.
+All of the samples for this SDK are available in GitHub.
 With a GitHub account, you can:

 - Keep a local repository of the samples and sync whenever you see that updates have been made.